 The good news is creative marketers are typically hungry to learn and expand their expertise, so if you can find someone who can meet your team’s immediate needs, they will most likely grow into the role as your strategy expands.

-Should the marketing specialist be licensed?
+Should your marketing specialist be licensed?
 Ideally, yes.
 In most states, real estate-specific marketing can technically only be executed by a licensed agent or broker.
-A non-licensed person can prep all the media, but a licensed agent or broker has to “approve and execute” (meaning literally push the buttons to send media live) all messages.
+A non-licensed person can prep all the media, but a licensed agent or broker has to “approve and execute” all messages (literally pushing the buttons to send media live).

 An inside sales agent is someone whose primary responsibility is to create new leads with outbound communication, qualify incoming leads, and pass off opportunities to other members of the team for nurturing and closing.
 This person spends a lot of their time on the phone; they deal with lead communication at scale, meaning they’re shooting to make hundreds of contacts a day.